Lee Hays

-Lee Elhardt Hays (March 14, 1914 – August 26, 1981) was an American folksinger and songwriter, best known for singing bass with the Weavers.
+Lee Elhardt Hays (March 14, 1914 – August 26, 1981) was an American folk singer and songwriter, best known for singing bass with the Weavers.
 Throughout his life, he was concerned with overcoming racism, inequality, and violence in society.
-He wrote or cowrote "Wasn't That a Time?", "If I Had a Hammer", and "Kisses Sweeter than Wine", which became Weavers' staples.
+He wrote or cowrote "Lonesome Traveller", "Wasn't That a Time?", "If I Had a Hammer", and "Kisses Sweeter than Wine", which became hits and Weavers' staples.
 He also familiarized audiences with songs of the 1930s labor movement, such as "We Shall Not Be Moved".

 Childhood

 Hays came naturally by his interest in folk music since his uncle was the eminent Missouri and Arkansas folklorist Vance Randolph, author of, among other works, the bestselling Pissing in the Snow and Other Ozark Folktales and Who Blewed Up the Church House?.
 Hays' social conscience was ignited when at age five he witnessed public lynchings of African-Americans.

 He was born in Little Rock, Arkansas, the youngest of the four children of William Benjamin Hays, a Methodist minister, and Ellen Reinhardt Hays, who before her marriage had been a court stenographer.
 William Hays's vocation of ministering to rural areas took him from parish to parish, so, as a child, Lee lived in several towns in Arkansas and Georgia.
-He learned to sing sacred harp music in his father's church.
+He learned to sing Sacred Harp music in his father's church.
 Both his parents valued learning and books.
 Mrs. Hays taught her four children to type before they began learning penmanship in school, and all were excellent students.
 There was a gap in age of ten years between Lee and next oldest sibling, his brother Bill.

 In 1927, when Lee was thirteen, his childhood came to an abrupt end as tragedy struck the family.
 The Reverend Hays was killed in an automobile accident on a remote road and soon afterward Lee's mother had to be hospitalized for a mental breakdown from which she never recovered.
 Lee's sister, who had begun teaching at Hendrix-Henderson College, also broke down temporarily and had to quit her job to move in with their oldest brother in Boston, Massachusetts.